C3: Diverse seas: status of marine mammals and marine birds

 Trend description for C3ai

-In the south-east, where the majority of the England population is concentrated, numbers of harbour seals have increased from 2,793 in 1995 to 4,944 in 2018, followed by a sharp decline to 3,752 in 2019, corresponding to a reduction of 25%.
+In the south-east, where the majority of the England population is concentrated, counts of harbour seals have increased from 2,793 in 1995 to 4,944 in 2018, followed by a sharp decline to 3,752 in 2019, corresponding to a reduction of 25%.
 Since 2019, numbers have continued to decline at a slower rate reaching a value of 3,505 in 2021.
 Smaller numbers of harbour seals are present in north-east England (mostly within the Teesmouth estuary).
 Here, the species has increased from 45 animals in 1994 to a high of 94 in 2020.
 In the latest year in the series (2021) this number has reduced to 89.
 The UK Marine Strategy Part One (2019) assessment based on the period 1994 to 2014 concluded that because of declines in Scotland, GES had not been achieved for harbour seal abundance in the UK Greater North Sea sub-region (which includes seal populations in the north-east and south-east of England).
-The more recent OSPAR QSR 2023 assessment for harbour seals based on the period 1992-2019 concluded that while long-term abundance has increased at sites along the east coast of England, in South-East England, the short-term (five year) assessment threshold of no decline at a rate greater than 1% per year has not been achieved.
+The more recent OSPAR QSR 2023 assessment for harbour seals based on the period 1992 to 2019 concluded that while long-term abundance has increased at sites along the east coast of England, in South-East England, the short-term (5-year) assessment threshold of no decline at a rate greater than 1% per year has not been achieved.
+This decline in South-East England contributed to the overall assessment that both seals, and more widely, marine mammals are not in overall good status in the OSPAR Marine Mammals Thematic Assessment.

 Assessment of change

-An increase (or improvement) in the abundance of harbour seals in both the north-east and south-east of England was observed in the medium and long-term.
-Increases were also found in the north-east over the short-term.
-A decrease (deterioration) in harbour seal abundance was found in south-east England over the short-term.
-In the north-east, numbers of harbour seals are much lower and small increases in population will correspond to high increases in percentage.
+An increase (or improvement) in the abundance of harbour seals in both the north-east and south-east of England was observed in the medium and long term.
+Increases were also found in the north-east over the short term.
+A decrease (deterioration) in harbour seal abundance was found in south-east England over the short term.
+In the north-east, numbers of harbour seals are much lower and small changes in population will correspond to large changes in percentage.

 Change since 2018 has also been assessed.
 Since 2018, there was an increase in harbour seal abundance in the north-east, and a decrease in the south-east.
 However, this is based on only 4 data points so should be considered as indicative and not evidence of a clear trend.